-Management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2023.
+Management conducted an assessment of the effectiveness of our internal control over financial reporting as of December 31, 2024.
 In making this assessment, management used the criteria described in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-As permitted by guidance provided by the staff of the SEC, the scope of management's assessment of the effectiveness of our internal control over financial reporting as of December 31, 2023 did not include the internal controls of PPG, which are included with the Consolidated Financial Statements of the Company.
-Management will include PPG in the scope of its assessment of internal control over financial reporting beginning in 2024.
-Based on this assessment, management concluded that our internal control over financial reporting was effective as of December 31, 2023.
+As permitted by guidance provided by the staff of the SEC, the scope of management's assessment of the effectiveness of our internal control over financial reporting as of December 31, 2024 did not include the internal controls of the two businesses acquired during 2024, which are included with the Consolidated Financial Statements of the Company.
+Management will include these acquired businesses in the scope of its assessment of internal control over financial reporting beginning in 2025.
+Based on this assessment, management concluded that our internal control over financial reporting was effective as of December 31, 2024.